What we do

 We do lots of routine things including:

-When you contact us to enquire about adopting a cat, you will first speak with our Homing Officer, who will take some details from you.
-The Homing Officer will then arrange for one of our Home Visitors to contact you and arrange a convenient date/time to visit your home.
+When you contact us to enquire about adopting a cat, you will first speak with our Homing Volunteers, who will take some details from you.

 The day of adoption